How to get the most out of your lessons:

-Immediately after the lesson.
-It’s sometimes the last thing you want to do when you finish a lesson, but it’s very important to keep the concepts fresh in your mind.
+Try to practice immediately after the lesson, if just to review the assignment and the materials.
+Sometimes it’s the last thing you want to do when you finish a lesson, but it’s very important to keep the concepts fresh in your mind.

 Every day.
 It’s better to do it little bit every day than try to cram right before your lesson.
 Muscle memory is important, and develops much faster with regular practice.
 Being prepared is easier on your nerves, too!